ABOUT THE VJAMM COMMITTEE (updated October 7, 2021 by Phyllis Hayashibara)

 The back of the VJAMM obelisk features a description of the Manzanar War Relocation Authority camp, a map of the route from Venice, California to the Manzanar National Historic Site in Inyo County, an image of the white obelisk in the Manzanar cemetery with the three kanji, I REI TO, that translate to “monument to console the dead,” and a dedication date of April, 2017.
 Echoing the shape of the white Manzanar obelisk, the black VJAMM obelisk reminds those living in the present to remember the past, for a more just future for all.

-For images of the VJAMM obelisk, lists of supporters, lists of donors, and the timeline of the VJAMM Committee, please visit www.venicejamm.org.
+For images of the VJAMM obelisk, lists of supporters, lists of donors, a timeline of the VJAMM Committee, photographs of VJAMM events, and a pdf of the VJAMM Dedication Program, and videos of the VJAMM Dedication speakers, please visit venicejamm.org.

 The VJAMM Committee works in partnership with the Venice Arts Council,

 P. O. Box 993, Venice, CA 90294 (www.veniceartscouncil.org)